 You can connect to Hive using a JDBC command-line tool, such as Beeline, or using an JDBC/ODBC driver with a BI tool, such as Tableau.
+Clients communicate with an instance of the same Hive on Tez version.
 You configure the settings file for each instance to perform either batch or interactive processing.